ScottPlot/ScottPlot/CONTRIBUTING.md

 * **For small changes,** make the change and create a pull request (no issue required)

-* **Auto-format your code** or the build will fail.
-An autoformat script is located in the source folder.
+* **⚠️ Auto-format your code or the build will fail.** An autoformat script is located in the source folder.

-* **Favor demonstrating new features with new tests** instead of adding new code to the demo applications or cookbook

-* **Modify the minimum number of files and lines** necessary to implement the change to simplify review of your pull request
+* **⚠️ Modify the minimum number of files and lines** necessary to implement the change to simplify review of your pull request